Archives and Publications

 .
 Generous grants from the Dolores Zohrab Liebmann Fund and the Gulbenkian Foundation have been a major help in meeting the costs of translation and printing the books.

-The Yessayan project has been spearheaded by AIWA member Judy Saryan, who has worked along with committee members Danila Terpanjian, Barbara Merguerian, and Joy Renjilian-Burgy.
+has been spearheaded by AIWA member Judy Saryan, who has worked along with committee members Danila Terpanjian, Barbara Merguerian, and Joy Renjilian-Burgy.
 Judy has been particularly active in the distribution of books, having led book receptions in Chicago, Racine, Los Angeles, Greater Boston, and most recently in Armenia.
 We are especially encouraged by the fact that the remarkable life and writings of Zabel Yessayan, formerly almost forgotten except by a small cadre of Armenian literary scholars, are becoming much better known and appreciated.

 Ensuring the words, stories and history of Armenian Women are translated and shared has been an important part of AIWA tradition and focus to ensure that women everywhere and generations to come are able to read these important works of art.